Skip to main content

 }

-As you know our checkout process is organized in steps.
-The first step is the contact info, the second step is the shipping info and the third step is the payment info.
-The checkout context will manage the steps and trigger the order creation API automatically when all steps are completed.
+The EverShop checkout process is organized in steps: contact information, shipping information, and payment information.
+The checkout context manages these steps and automatically triggers the order creation API when all steps are completed.

-• Mark the payment info step as completed
+3. Mark the payment information step as completed

-• When the client secret is returned, call the Stripe API to confirm the payment
+5. Use the client secret to confirm the payment with Stripe

-When an order is placed, the payment status is pending.
+When an order is initially placed, its payment status is set to pending.

 stripe